 - the swollen area is red or feels hot to the touch

-- your temperature is very high, or you feel hot and shivery
+- your arm or hand is swollen and your temperature is very high, or you feel hot and shivery

 Immediate action required: Call 999 if:

 - you feel short of breath or are struggling to breathe